It’s been exactly 3 years from the time of this posting since we first developed the use of resin art material for making guitar picks.

 Follow his work on Instagram @KaoticArtworks

-This one featured an all new design that was made using the perfect balance of man & machine.
+Speaking of the material, this one featured an all new design that was made using the perfect balance of man & machine.
 The internal amber/translucent design was precision printed and encased with the various poured resins.
-Yes the resin starts off in a liquid state before being masterfully mixed & solidified to what you see now.

 This piece featured hues of dark forest green, lime green, dark blue, and a cool turquoise which all contrasted nicely with the amber design.